mognify/mognify.github.io/_posts/2024-12-06-nutrition.md

 pin: true
 #image: /assets/media/images/ideal-weight-results.png
 ---
 First thing to get out of the way: when people talk about Calories, what they're referring to are KCalories.
-This is a nitpit.
+This is a nitpick.
 I'm just going to call it calories.

 ![Desktop View](/assets/media/images/ideal-weight-results.png){: width="972" height="589" }